godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

-Because of this, neither a specific user interface nor a dialog manager are included in the Escoria core, although either may be installed as additional addons from the Godot Asset Library or completely done from scratch for the specific game you're making.
+Because of this, neither a specific user interface nor a dialog manager are included in the Escoria core, although either may be installed as additional addons from the Godot Asset Library or completely made from scratch for the specific game you're making.

 To make starting with Escoria as easy as possible, we provide a Godot Game